gvwilson/sensibleadventures/iffy/iffy.md

 Its blue eyes flickered.
 She heaved a shaky breath and stepped aside.
-It scurred across the floor and disappeared into the piles of odds and ends strapped against the locker's walls.
+It scurred across the floor and disappeared into the odds and ends Wales had strapped against the locker's walls.

 She hurried back to the pilot house, the toolbox bruising her thigh with every second step.
-"How we doin'?" she asked.
+"How we goin'?" she asked.

-Wales shook his head.
+Wales shook his head as he took the toolbox from her.
 "She hasn't changed course.
 Either she doesn't know we've spotted her or she doesn't care."